 Does boiling water remove microplastics?

 Boiling can reduce microplastics in hard water by causing minerals to encapsulate particles which can then be filtered out, but it is not reliable on its own.
-Ultrafiltration with a 0.2-micron membrane is far more consistent.
+Filtering through a fine mechanical membrane is far more consistent.

 What size filter removes microplastics?